grain-lang/grain/stdlib/result.md

 isErr : Result<a, b> -> Bool
 ```

-Checks if the Result is of the `Err` variant.
+Checks if the Result is the `Err` variant.

 Parameters: